Union Chapel, Islington: History

 The congregation first met in 1799 in a house in Highbury Grove as a union of evangelical Anglicans and non-conformists.
 Between 1805 and 1809 a new chapel was built by Henry Leroux on the present site in Compton Terrace, just off Upper Street, and the congregation moved to it in 1806.
 The new chapel was a two-storeyed building in the classical style with a central pediment, and with two houses on either side.
 A girls' school was founded in 1807 and a boys' founded in 1814.
-The Rev. Thomas Lewis, the father of the historian Samuel Lewis, was minister of the chapel from 1804-52, and lived next door at number 19.
+The Rev. Thomas Lewis, the father of the historian Samuel Lewis, was minister of the chapel from 1804–52, and lived next door at number 19.

 His successor, the Rev. Henry Allon, was minister from 1852 to 1892 and greatly increased the congregation as the local population grew.
 The building became "inconveniently crowded", and by the 1870s the Chapel had been enlarged and given a colonnaded façade.

 It was replaced by the current building in the Victorian gothic style of architecture, designed by James Cubitt of Loughton and built between 1874 and 1877, with further additions from 1877 to 1890.
 Its Gothic style is uncommon among non-conformist churches, and its plan is based on the church of Santa Fosca in Torcello.
 It provided seating for 1,700 worshippers, and a Sunday School Hall for 1,000 children.
 Behind the church, the large Sunday School was built on the Akron Plan.
 Two Liberal prime ministers, William Ewart Gladstone and H. H. Asquith, were at different times members of the congregation.
 The solid tower was completed in 1889.

 The chapel building was first listed in 1972 and is Grade I listed.
 The former Sunday school, lecture hall and vestry block was separately Grade II* listed in 2011.

 The chapel was used for a major scene in the 1982 film, Who Dares Wins.
-Since 1982 and facing demolition the charity Friends of Union Chapel has helped conserve the buildings.
+In 1981 the charity Friends of Union was founded in response to attempts to demolish the church.
+Since then the Friends have worked to preserve the buildings.
 The charity Union Chapel Project established in 1991 organises activities including gigs and events to help raise money for the building and open it up.